GhisaIonela/Godot-Project/README.md

   left-click and hold to select multiple blocks and release to see advanced options (currently on;y insert and delete)

 - camera controls:
-  move back and forth, left and right by pressing WASD keys rotate the camera around by dragging the mouse while holding the middle mouse key zoom in and out by using the mouse wheel
+  move back and forth, left and right by pressing WASD keys;
+  rotate the camera around by dragging the mouse while holding the middle mouse key;
+  zoom in and out by using the mouse wheel

 - slider for changing the phase of the day